 Bitcoin vs Gold

 Governments hold Gold in their reserves to reduce their country's reliance on the US dollar and neutralise their local currency depreciation risks.
+There was even a time (1800-1900s) when the global monetary standard was backed by gold.
+This era was known as the gold standard.

 The comparisons and claims that Bitcoin is the digital form of Gold are not farfetched.
 While Gold is not easily accessible, Bitcoin is easier to own and more divisible.
 For the past centuries, Gold has served as the panacea to hyperinflation and currency debasement, Bitcoin now exists as an alternative.
 This is why Bitcoin is referred to as digital gold by many.